user421921/oledctrl/README.md

 # OLED Display Script for Raspberry Pi

-## A Python script to display multi-line text on an I2C OLED screen using the Luma.OLED library.
+## A Python script to display multi-line text on an I2C OLED screen using the "Luma.OLED" library.
 Supports text positioning, custom display time, and an indefinite run mode.

 Features